Pros and Cons of Grandparents Moving Closer to Grandchildren

 Making the Best Decision for Grandparents—and the Rest of the Family

-Deciding whether to move closer to your grandchildren is a choice that depends on many factors, some of which we can’t control.
-It’s a decision that impacts the whole family.
-While we all want to be there for our grandchildren, it's important to think about all aspects of such a big life change.
+Deciding whether to move closer to your grandchildren is a choice that depends on many factors, some of which we can't control.
+It's a decision that impacts the whole family.
+Thinking carefully about all aspects of such a big life change is what makes the difference between a move that brings everyone closer and one that creates distance where there wasn't any.

 Should you move closer to your grandkids?
 There's no right answer.
-The best choice is the one that works for you, your adult children, and your grandchildren, and helps build positive relationships and family harmony.
+The best choice is the one that works for you, your adult children, and your grandchildren—and helps build the positive relationships and family harmony you're after.

 We'd love to hear your thoughts and experiences.
 Have you considered moving closer to your grandchildren?
 Or have you found ways to stay close despite the distance?
 Share your stories in the comments below.

-If you liked this article, you’ll love our free newsletter.
-We send out weekly tips, inspiration, and links to products for supportive, involved grandparents.
+If you liked this article, you'll love our free newsletter.
+We send out weekly tips, inspiration, and resources for supportive, involved grandparents.
 Sign up now.

 https://www.morethangrand.com/blog/should-grandparents-move-closer-to-grandchildren